i-MSCP/plugins/incubator/InstantSSH/update_errata.md

 #### SSH users's prefixes

-A prefix is added to all SSH usernames to allow the administrator to filter them easily in the /etc/passwd file.
+A prefix is added to all SSH usernames to allow the administrator to filter them easily in the /etc/passwd file and also to prevent customer to create SSH users with a reserved names.
 The default prefix, which is set to **imscp_**, can be modified by editing the **ssh_user_name_prefix** configuration parameter in the plugin configuration file.
 This parameter does applies only to the newly created SSH users.

 **Warning**: You must never set the **ssh_user_name_prefix** to an empty value.
 Doing this would allow the customers to create unix users with reserved names.